 Every fund administration pitch deck now has an "AI" slide.
 Most of them are aspirational at best.
-As someone who actually builds fund management software, I want to give you a more honest picture of where AI delivers real value today, where it is getting useful, and where the industry is overselling.
+As someone who builds fund management software, I want to give you a more honest picture of where AI delivers real value today, where it is getting useful, and where the industry is overselling.

 Where AI helps right now